Preparing for Fatherhood: 26 Ways to Become Truly Ready

 26. Accept that You Are Not Prepared Enough

-However, try to learn what you can and ask questions from experienced parents, medical and psychological professionals.
-No knowledge is enough, neither is it a waste.
+However, try to learn what you can and ask questions from experienced parents, and medical and psychological professionals.
+No knowledge is enough, and neither is it a waste.

 Preparing for Fatherhood Summary

 While preparing for fatherhood, keep an open heart and get ready for what is to come after delivery.

 There’s no magic formula for being a good dad, but these simple tips above will help you prepare mentally, emotionally, and financially for fatherhood.

 So congratulations on your upcoming bundle of joy!

 Once your baby arrives, the hours of sleep you get will reduce.
 While there is no one-size-fits-all amount of sleep, try to get as much sleep as possible.
 Seize every free opportunity you get to sleep.

 How can I be the best dad possible?